Our Ann Arbor locations are offering both virtual and in-person sessions for your convenience.

 • Compassionately gives and accepts honest feedback and has clear boundaries.

-• Recognizes that the role of occupational therapist extends well beyond the therapy-hour.
-They will dedicate time to the preparation of cases, meeting with other providers, and documentation.
+• Recognizes that the role of occupational therapist extends beyond the time spent with the patient.
+They will dedicate time to the preparation of cases, meeting with other providers, and documentation

 Responsibilities